packmad/packmad.github.io/about.md

 ### Study / Work

-I worked as a system/network administrator until 2010.
+I worked as system/network administrator until 2010.

 After I've set aside enough money, I started again to study and I achieved the Master of Science in Computer Science (cum laude) at the [University of Genoa](https://en.wikipedia.org/wiki/University_of_Genoa) in 2015.